HPC Environment

 Run for instance the following command, which instantiates a dynamic

-environment containing the hello-mpi package defined in the Guix-HPC
+environment containing the hello-mpi package defined in the

-channel and runs it:
+Guix-Science channel and runs it:

 guix shell hello-mpi -- hello-mpi